 Lack of a long-term commitment of shareholders to the directors and other stakeholders, and the need for directors to deliver short-term profits to shareholders to keep their positions, results in negative consequences for relationships in wider society.
 Directors are unable to take a long-term view of business development, so long-term growth is often sacrificed for short-term profits.
 Also, pressure on directors to meet shareholder profit expectations results in accusations that directors take risks with passenger safety (Zeebrugge ferry disaster, Clapham rail crash), cause environmental damage (Exxon Valdez oil spill), allow excessive pressure on the family lives of employees (long and unsocial hours, mobility), and promote a selfish and materialistic culture (through advertising).
 Not all of this can be blamed on the problematic shareholder-director relationship resulting from limited liability, but the structure of the relationship, where neither shareholders nor directors carry ultimate responsibility, fails to provide an adequate framework of accountability.

 Generally few shareholders have direct contact with employees.
 Employees have rights enshrined in legislation, and excellent employment conditions in many companies are a result not just of enlightened self-interest by the directors but of a wider humanitarian concern, with implicit endorsement from shareholders.
-However, the relational distance between shareholder and employee may result in shareholders buying or selling companies with scant regard for employee interests.
-Shareholders will sometimes sell a company, treating it simply as a block of assets, with no understanding of the human consequences involved in its disposal.
 Indeed, the rules of corporate governance often preclude them having the detailed information required to trigger a conscience response.

 Not all takeovers are undesirable.
 Sometimes a management team adapts too slowly to rapid change, so radical surgery resulting from a takeover is the lesser of two evils for employees.
 However, takeovers can be motivated by desire to increase market power through removal of a competitor, to increase firm size in a relatively risk-free manner, or to exploit unused tax breaks.
 In Britain, employees are generally not consulted; their livelihoods are in effect auctioned like second-hand furniture.
 Hence the bitterness of employees of the Rover car plant at Longbridge against BMW, although in that case it is not clear whether it was the shareholders or management of BMW who made the decision to withdraw, and also whether the scale of BMW losses justified their decision.
 The TUC's main response has been to promote works councils on the European model, so that employees have to be consulted, but progress is slow.
 Employers have promoted employee share ownership.
 There is evidence that this increases worker productivity and lowers absenteeism.
 Ten per cent of companies now have such schemes, but rarely is the employee proportion of shares large enough to influence significantly collective shareholder behaviour.